 Why it happens:

-- Bank policy against crypto
+- A bank policy against cryptocurrency.

 Impact:

-- Funds frozen
+- Funds frozen.

-- Difficulty opening new accounts
+- Difficulty opening a new account.

-- Use M-Pesa primarily
+- Use M-Pesa mainly.

-- Don't discuss crypto with bank
+- Don't discuss cryptocurrency with the bank.

-- Have backup accounts
+- Get backup accounts.

-Regulatory Change
+Regulatory Changes

 Possible outcomes:

-- Large transactions reported
+- Large transactions being reported.

-- Tax obligations clarified
+- Tax obligations being clarified.

-- Exchanges required to be licensed
+- Exchanges being required to be licensed.

-- Don't rely solely on crypto
+- Don't rely on cryptocurrency alone.

-- Keep records of all activity
+- Make sure you have records of all your transactions.

-- Stay informed on regulations
+- Stay informed about laws and regulations.

-- Have traditional alternatives
+- Get traditional alternatives.

-Tax Liability
+Tax Obligations

-- Past activity subject to tax
+- Past transactions becoming subject to tax.

-- Consult tax professional
+- Consult a tax professional.

-- Set aside potential tax liability
+- Set aside extra money to pay tax if required.

 Operational Risks